 You can do it by finding recent updates in App Store if you've got an iPhone or Google Play if you use an Android smartphone.
 Once your App update is completed, get your eVscope up and running.
-This will trigger your eVscope's software update automatically and will take approximately 15-30 seconds.
+This will trigger your eVscope's software update automatically (if there is any firmware change) and will take approximately 15-30 seconds.
 The App version can be seen in the Store as well.

 1) start your eVscope (red button ON)

 4) launch the update (it will ask you to)